OfficeDev/VBA-content/VBA/Word-VBA/articles/shape-vertices-property-word.md

 # Shape.Vertices Property (Word)

-Returns the coordinates of the specified freeform drawing's vertices (and control points for B?zier curves) as a series of coordinate pairs.
+Returns the coordinates of the specified freeform drawing's vertices (and control points for Bézier curves) as a series of coordinate pairs.
 Read-only **Variant** .

 ## Syntax